rohan-va/Finance-and-News/README.md

 - Overriding of certain reports and plots depending on new information and if run multiple times per day

 # News Webscraping
+This is the news scrapper portion of the repository.
+This scraper attains past news articles over 24 hours spans alerting us about new information regarding stocks, finance, etc.

+- 24-hour fetching
+- CSV Updates based on each day
+- Overrides information upon running
+- Attain sources for a single source right now

+#Areas to improve

+- Need to include more news sources
+- Gear towards specific stocks and coins to investigate certain trends
+- Expand to a 7-day span